A Culture of Teaching

 - An emphasis on systems-based practice with programs to implement best practices through computerized order entry

-- Specialized rotations and learning modules to teach medical skills, such as ECG and chest radiograph interpretation and the performance of procedures
+- Specialized rotations and learning modules to teach medical skills, such as procedures rotation and ECG modules.

 - Learning a receptiveness to life-long learning, by both giving and receiving effective feedback

 We believe in continuous improvement for our program, which means we value resident feedback and identifying opportunities to further advance our teaching effectiveness.
 An open environment welcomes direct verbal feedback and provides electronic resources for confidential comments to the program.
 Residents share in governance decisions regarding curriculum.